-JURISDICTION LAW YEAR STATUS WHO REGULATED WHAT RELATIONSHIP WHICH FOREIGNERS WHAT ACTIVITY WHAT TYPE OF REGULATION PENALTIES RELEVANT LINKS 8.
-El Salvador Foreign Agents Law (Ley de Agentes Ex- tranjeros) 2021 Pending Nonprofits Funding Any foreigner Any activity Registration, 40% tax on contributions to registered nonprofits, and those who registered banned from disturbing the "public order" or threatening the social and political stability of the country Fine of discretionary amount up to \$10,000 or cancellation of legal personality of organization 9.
+JURISDICTION LAW YEAR STATUS WHO REGULATED WHAT RELATIONSHIP WHICH FOREIGNERS WHAT ACTIVITY WHAT TYPE OF REGULATION PENALTIES RELEVANT LINKS 7.
+Canada Foreign Influence Transparency and Accountability Act 2024 Enacted Any person or legal entity Acts under the direction of or in association with Foreign government, foreign government related entity, or foreign political party In relation to a political or governmental practice in Canada communicates with a public office holder; communicates or causes to be communicated to the public information related to the political or governmental practice; or distributes money, things of value, or a service Registration Administrative penalties, fine up to 5 million Canadian dollars, or up to five years in jail 8.
+El Salvador Foreign Agents Law (Ley de Agentes Ex- tranjeros) 2021 Pending Nonprofits Funding Any foreigner Any activity Registration, 40% tax on contributions to registered nonprofits, and those who registered banned from disturbing the "public order" or threatening the social and political stability of the country Fine of discretionary amount up to \$10,000 or cancellation of legal personality of organization

+JURISDICTION LAW YEAR STATUS WHO REGULATED WHAT RELATIONSHIP WHICH FOREIGNERS WHAT ACTIVITY WHAT TYPE OF REGULATION PENALTIES RELEVANT LINKS 9.
 European Union Defence of Democracy Package 2023 Proposal by European Commission Entities (individuals and legal persons) Interest representation service and comparable activities Foreign governments and political parties, except for the European Economic Area Interest representation activity that is linked to or substitutes activities of an economic nature, except for diplomatic or legal representation Registration; record- keeping; reporting Financial sanctions.
-Up to 1% of the annual world-wide turnover in the preceding financial year for undertakings; for other legal entities, 1% of the annual budget of the entity; for natural persons, up to EUR 1000 10.
+Up to 1 % of the annual world-wide turnover in the preceding financial year for undertakings; for other legal entities, 1 % of the annual budget of the entity; for natural persons, up to EUR 1 000 10.
 France Law Proposition Aimed at Preventing Foreign Interference in France 2024 Pending Any person or legal entity Interest representation Any foreigner Promoting foreigner's interests, influencing public decisions, conduct of public policy, or outcome of election.
-Registration
+Registration 11.
+France Law No. 2024-850 of July 25, 2024 aimed at preventing foreign interference in France 2024 Enacted Any person or legal entity Acts at the direction, order, control, or request of a covered foreigner.
+Foreign powers (excluding EU member states) or legal persons who are directly or indirectly controlled by a covered foreign power or are financed more than half by a foreign power.
+Communication with certain public officials, communication action directed at the public, collecting funds or making payments of funds without compensation.
+Registration and refrain from giving any gifts to covered public officials.
+From fine of up to 45,000 EUR to three years in prison.